What is a Campus Program for Minors?

 For a checklist and timeline of the various requirements for Texas A&M Programs, please click one of the links below.

-Applications for Campus Programs Minors undergo a review process facilitated by the Department of Student Activities.
+Applications for Campus Programs Minors undergo a review process facilitated by University Youth Programs.
 While this process is automated, there are several levels of review and approval, so advance planning is key.
 To help provide a better picture of how the CPM application is processed, here’s a look at the various stages of review: